 I think it is fair to say that the current state of writing-assessment is far from perfect.
 So how can we ensure that we at least assess children’s writing in a humane way?
 We currently undertake it in a low-stakes way where children are simply allowed to write through the writing process organically; at their own pace – producing a variety of pieces independently for pleasure.

 The popular alternative currently employed in schools is the giving out of a writing stimulus and then given limited time and a high-stakes pressured environment in which to complete it.
-I know, as an adult, which way I’d rather be asked to write.
+I know, as an adult, which environment I could do my best writing in.

 Incidentally, we should make clear that we are not advocating that every piece is assessed formally but it is comforting to know as a teacher that I have a whole raft of varied and interesting writing from which I can find evidence of good independent writing being undertaken.